talvorn/talvorn.github.io/wikidump/Research_Sect.md

 to take a personal interest in your latest project.
 The Research Sect politely pay homage to both Lilar and Terra as the Goddess of Technology and God of Smithing respectively, depending upon the individuals preferred area of research.
-Those focusing heavily on the biosciences
+Those focusing heavily on the biosciences might request the attention of Vriclar or those with no real idea of how to progress may request the help of Grathis.

-Being primarily composed of Angels and using a magic created by that self-same Race, the Air Sect has a definite leaning towards the worship of Aeros, the Sky Lord.
-The Stormcallers focus less upon Aeros' aspect as the God of Valour and more upon His dominion over Flight and Air itself, invoking His name when attempting complex rituals, embarking upon dangerous sea voyages, before a potentially lethal mission or simply as part of daily life.